Find out what you should say in your resignation letter, and use our resignation letter templates and examples.

 Resignation letter example

-A basic resignation letter should give the facts first, such as:
+A basic resignation letter should state the facts first, such as:

 - your role in the organisation